ESMValGroup/ESMValCore/doc/recipe/overview.rst

 The path to the script provided in the ``script`` option should be either the absolute path to the script, or the path relative to the ``esmvaltool/diag_scripts`` directory.

+Depending on the installation configuration, you may get an error of "file does not exist" when the system tries to run the diagnostic script using relative paths.
+If this happens, use an absolute path instead.

 Ancestor tasks
 --------------